Blog

 Another resource designed to meet women's financial needs across Arkansas is ADH's BreastCare Program.
 The BreastCare program is backed by federal and state funding.
 It offers free screening and diagnostic services for eligible women in Arkansas.
 Services include clinical breast exams, Pap tests and mammograms.
 Diagnostic services include follow-ups on abnormal mammograms, clinical breast exams or Pap test results.

 BreastCare’s mission is to increase the rate of early detection of breast cancer and cervical cancer and reduce the morbidity and mortality rates among women in Arkansas.
-They strive to meet this goal by lowering barriers to screening that result from a lack of information, financial means or access to quality services.
+They strive to meet this goal by addressing common challenges, such as lack of information, financial means or access to quality services.

 You may be eligible for free cancer screenings and evaluations if you meet the following criteria provided by the Arkansas Department of Health: